mappls-api/mappls-ios-sdk/docs/v1.0.0/MapplsAPIKit.md

 -   **type:**  defines the type of location matched (HOUSE_NUMBER, HOUSE_NAME, POI, STREET, SUB_LOCALITY, LOCALITY, VILLAGE, DISTRICT, SUB_DISTRICT, CITY, STATE, SUBSUBLOCALITY, PINCODE)
 -   **keyInfo:**  The dynamic custom information related to a place.

 **Note: Not all response parameters are available by default.
-These parameters are restricted and available as per discussed use case.
-For details, please contact Mappls API support.**
+These parameters are available on demand as per mutually agreed use case.
+For details, please contact [Mappls API support](api_support@mappls.com).**

 ### Code Samples